-I have observed over the years so much chest beating in the community, but few who can step up to the plate and perform better than their peers.
+I have observed over the years so much chest beating in the community, but few step up to the plate on a consistent basis.
 I am not saying there are not those who can’t do it, I’m saying most don’t put forth the effort.
-I am always pushing the limits from our curriculum, performance and standards so I expect the same thing in our students.
-Students who I believe need to be challenged are put to task during classes to facilitate growth and improvement.
+I make a standard practice to push the limits from our curriculum, performance and standards so I expect the same from our students.
+Learning, growth and improvement are the by products to being challenged, pushed to your limits.
 Many times, we all need that push to get us to the next level.

 Next level training

 Those who have trained with us are well aware of our performance standards.
 We are the only organization within this industry who first off collects metrics on performance and second holds students accountable to standards.
 I find it mind boggling we are the only ones and while some have their own system the integrity of our standards has not been compromised nor will it on my watch.
 It is the key why so many hard shooters continue to train with us, they can be evaluated versus observable, measurable and repeatable standards.
 Once we see a student reach a certain level, usually passing in the high 90% the next step is to lay the gauntlet at their feet.